 One of the things we optimized for local Python development was to include the ability to install packages which customers would need for their scenarios.
 By default, we include the common packages like

-numpy etc., but if you are expecting a package that is not included then write the following code in the notebook cell:
+numpy etc., but if you're expecting a package that isn't included then write the following code in the notebook cell:

 When you run this command,

 Module not found is returned.
-If your package exists, then you will not get the error.
+If your package exists, then you don't get the error.

 If it returns a

-Module not Found error, then click on Manage Packages to launch the terminal.
-You can now install packages locally.
-Use the following commands to install the packages:
+Module not Found error, then click on Manage Packages to launch the wizard experience.

-After the package is installed, you should be able to go in the Notebook cell and type in following command:
+After the package is installed, you can go in the Notebook cell and type in following command:

 To learn how to work with an existing notebook, see How to manage notebooks in Azure Data Studio.